 I approach the Sermon on the Mount with fear and trembling.
 I’ll go through these verses as straightforwardly as I can and keep the plain things the main things—my main hermeneutical or interpretive key.
 I’ll also consult the commentaries, listed below, to ensure I stay within the community of Bible teachers.

 When I use the phrase “kingdom citizen” or “kingdom subject” (and so on), I’m not talking about some future millennium, but about us right now.
-The Sermon on the Mount is our teaching now, for us now; it is about the kingdom Jesus inaugurates now and, yes, also about the final, fully manifested, future kingdom.
+The Sermon on the Mount is our teaching now, for us now; it is also about the final, fully manifested, future kingdom.

 As I write in the introduction to every chapter: